by Garrick Dee

 Both these vacuums have dual speed settings and washable filters.

 But the manner of which these features are accessible is different.

 And up until the V6, all Dyson cordless vacuums also used a push button to activate the max suction.

-The button isn’t a major issue per se but it can be a little annoying turning on and off.
+The button isn’t a significant issue per se, but it can be a little annoying turning on and off.

 Instead of a button, Dyson now uses a slide switch that makes it easier to toggle between normal and max.

 Despite looking somewhat like a Dyson, Shark has a few neat tricks up their sleeves.
-It didn’t exactly copy everything.
+Shark didn’t copy everything.
 There are a few notable differences in terms of the power switch.